sdaume/ds4sd-2024-modules/workflows/slides/index.md

 This is how this presentation works (and the others before).

-## "Continous Analysis" as the ultimate goal
+## "Continuous Analysis" as the ultimate goal

 ## Key Resources